 Life does not exist without suffering.
 Emotional resilience allows us to overcome that suffering in a positive way.
 And with the lessons learnt from overcoming our suffering, it offers us the opportunity to know how to create more positive experiences in our lives.
 These lessons help strengthen our emotional resilience creating the ability to shorten our time suffering and therefore allowing more time to experience joy in our lives.

-To get more titbits for self-compassion and all things self-loving, sign up to my newsletter and see how your relationship not only improves with yourself, but with those you care about too.
+To get more titbits to help you build self-awareness and all things self-loving to become emotionally resilient, sign up to my newsletter and see how your relationship not only improves with yourself, but with those you care about too.